super-ming/v8-bears-team-13/documents/Weekly Review.md

 - [ ] Who needs help with what?
 - [ ] Determine how we are progressing and direct resources as needed
 - [ ] Get everyone’s availability for upcoming week
+- [ ] Approx. how much time can you spend working on the project this week?
+- [ ] Who wants to do the weekly check-in?

+### Other Topics
+- [ ] Other topics/things we should address